Hamburger Mary's: Events, entertainment and food

 Hamburger Mary's is known for its drag-themed events and entertainment offerings.
 These events feature high-energy drag performances, audience participation, and themed celebrations.
 The Las Vegas location, for instance, offers a drag brunch every weekend with options for bottomless drinks and a full open bar.
 A reviewer for the Dallas Observer praised the restaurant's brunch food as well as the drag performances, writing "a succession of drag queens are careening, faux-crooning and somersaulting around crowded tables while songs by Lady Gaga, Beyoncé, and Katy Perry play in the background."
 They said the food was affordable and quite good, describing the chicken and waffles: "The dish includes a sizable waffle and a few fried chicken strips, each boasting flavorful breading that pairs well with a fluffy, buttery, syrup-topped waffle.
 It’s filling enough on its own, but if you’re craving something a little extra, you can have your waffles infused with chocolate chips or bacon."
 The reviewer also praised the "'Big D' Omelette is a keeper", saying "The kitchen staff empties the sink for this one, pouring mushrooms, cheddar and jack cheese into a medley of ham, bacon, onions and bell peppers."

 Challenge to Florida drag ban

 In 2023, Hamburger Mary's filed a lawsuit challenging a new law by Florida governor Ron DeSantis banning drag performances where children may be present, citing a "chilling effect" on First Amendment rights to free speech as guaranteed by the U.S. Constitution.
 U.S. District Judge Gregory Presnell rejected the state's request to dismiss the case and granted an injunction temporarily blocking the law.
 In October, 2024, the United States Court of Appeals for the Eleventh Circuit heard Florida's appeal of the ruling.
 According to a report by Courthouse News Service, the three judge panel "appeared unlikely to side with Florida officials seeking to overturn a lower court’s decision to block enforcement".

 In popular culture

 Hamburger Mary's was featured in the "Grand Finale" of the first season of RuPaul's Drag Race All Stars.

+In Undercover Boss USA, Season 7, Episode 9, Hamburger Mary’s featured where the co-owners went incognito in their company to ensure that their culture of diversity was being maintained as the business grew.